tree3d/krita-thumbnail-docker-plugin/README.md

-# krita-thumbnail-docker-plugin
+# krita-thumbnail-dock-plugin

-Simple Krita Docker plugin that creates a dock with "clickable" thumbnail previews from the .kra files stored in a selected folder, ordered by date created descending.
+Simple Krita plugin that creates a dock with "clickable" thumbnail previews from the .kra files stored in a selected folder, ordered by date created descending.

 ## Description